e271828e/Flight.jl/docs/notes/design/framework_spec.md

 promoted to a named artifact.
 One register: the "root" case is the shallowest world, the trim problem mounts at `"aircraft"` like anywhere else.
 Leaving an environment face *unconnected* is legal by construction, though.
-The face becomes an ordinary root slot holding the handle **value**, written by the `baseline` like any other slot.
+The face becomes an ordinary root input holding the handle **value**, written by the `baseline` like any other root input.
 That is the test-rig register: the function-valued sibling of a [constant source](#g-constant-source) (a library component publishing a value its instance holds), zero ceremony for a frozen environment.
 For design tasks the shipped rig stays `design_world(ac)`.
-That keeps the environment's tunables in the slot vocabulary that conditions, `capture`, linearization's input surface and the [trace header](#g-trace-header) already speak.
+That keeps the environment's tunables in the root-input vocabulary that conditions, `capture`, linearization's input surface and the [trace header](#g-trace-header) already speak.

 **Swarm doctrine.** The service solves *one problem at a time*.
 Sequential